cestella/cestella.github.io/index.markdown

 Recent Posts
 ------------

-{% for post in site.categories limit:5 %}
+{% for cat in site.categories limit:5 %}
 <li>{{ cat[0] }}</li>
 {% endfor %}
 {% for post in site.categories.blog limit:5 %}